The Instagram bio often is treated as an afterthought—a line or two about your company you hastily fill out when creating your account.

 An Instagram bio is a small summary, found underneath your username, about yourself or your business.
 In your Instagram bio, you can include a short description, contact information, emojis, and more, provided you keep it under 150 characters.

 Your bio can include one external link, hashtags, and a username, which you can customize separately from your handle (i.e., @user).
+It's also where your Instagram verification badge shows up.
 Remember, your bio is one of the main things people look at when deciding whether or not to follow you on Instagram—so make every piece of information count.

 What your Instagram bio needs to accomplish